l3nz/cli-matic/README.md

 * `:string` - a string
 * `:yyyy-mm-dd` - a Date object, expressed as "yyyy-mm-dd" in the local time zone

-For all presents, you can then add:
+For all options, you can then add:

 * `:default` the default value, as expected after conversion